Mary Schnoor focuses on appellate advocacy, critical motions practice, and providing strategic advice to clients facing complex legal issues.

 - Harvard University (J.D. magna cum laude 2016; Vice President & Treasurer, Harvard Law Review; S.M. in Engineering Sciences 2013); Yale University (B.S. in Chemical Engineering & Classics magna cum laude 2010)

-- Illinois and U.S. Courts of Appeals for the Fourth, Seventh, and Federal Circuits
+- Admitted in Illinois and U.S. Courts of Appeals for the Fourth, Seventh, and Federal Circuits; not admitted in District of Columbia; supervised by a licensed D.C.
+Bar Member

 - Law Clerk to: Associate Justice Ruth Bader Ginsburg, U.S. Supreme Court (2017-2018) and Judge Richard A. Posner, U.S. Court of Appeals, Seventh Circuit (2016-2017)